MollySophia/rwkv-qualcomm/README.md

 ## Usage
 ### 1. Convert model weights to QNN model library file.
 Refer to:
-- [Old QNN-only method](./docs/Legacy_convert.md): This method is good for fp16 and a16w8 models.
+- [QNN-only method](./docs/Legacy_convert.md): This method is good enough for fp16 and a16w8 models.
 - [AIMET method](./docs/Aimet_convert.md): This is for experimental a16w4 models.
 The precision is yet to be improved.

 ### 2. Generate HTP context cache